 Why Should You Register for VAT?

-How to Register For VAT?
+How to Register for VAT?

-There are two ways to register for VAT: one is through an agent, and the other is online.
+There are two ways to register for VAT:

-Through an Agent.
+Through an Agent

-You can have an accountant do your VAT Returns and speak on your behalf when contacting HMRC (or an agent).
-Even if you’re working with an agent, you may register for a VAT online account after you have your VAT number and select the “VAT submit returns” option.
+You can have a VAT accountant or agent handle your VAT returns and liaise with HMRC on your behalf.
+Even when working through an agent, you may also register for a VAT online account once you have your VAT number and select the ‘VAT submit returns’ option.

 Online

-Another way is to register online.
-You may register for VAT by opening a VAT online account, often known as a “Government Gateway account.”
-To submit your VAT Returns to HM Revenue and Customs
+You may register for VAT by opening a VAT online account, often known as a Government Gateway account, to submit your VAT returns to HMRC.

-What if You Don’t Register for VAT
+What if You Don’t Register for VAT?

 - Selling corporate property

-- Gift-giving and bartering for “non-sales”
+- Gift-giving and bartering (in specific circumstances)

 - Commission

-Services that are Exempted from VAT
+Services Exempt from VAT

 Conclusion

-Additional Resources
+Additional Resources:

 Frequently Asked Questions About VAT

-Is VAT always 20% UK?
+Is VAT always 20% in the UK?